Last Updated on November 30, 2024 by Bonnie

 After walking through Camp 4, we continued along the path until we finally made it back to Yosemite Falls.
 This part of the hike was pleasant, other than the tremendous aches and pains we had all over.

-We opted to NOT walk back to the Falls since we had seen them many times throughout the hike.
+We opted NOT to walk back to the Falls since we had seen them many times throughout the hike.
 Instead, we navigated the not-very-well-marked paved paths at least another half-mile back to the parking lot and the truck.

 Hiking 101 – Don’t Make Rookie Mistakes